 To provide additional supporting information on occurrence of juvenile and adult life history stages to verify potential EFH designations, the Virginia Institute of Marine Science's Fisheries Analyst web application "ChesMMAP" sampling data was explored.
 The ChesMMAP survey uses a large-mesh bottom trawl to sample juvenile-to-adult fishes from the head to the mouth of the Bay.
-Species of interest to this assessment were detected in ChesMMAP surveys over the entire period of record available (2002-2021).
-The ChesMMAP data however is limited to waters deeper than approximately 10 ft MLW (VIMS, 2012).
-No ChesMMAP sample data is available for Barren Island and its immediate proximity which are 5 ft deep MLW or shallower.
+Species of interest to this assessment were detected in ChesMMAP surveys over the entire period of record available (2002 - 2022).
+The ChesMMAP data is limited to waters deeper than approximately 10 ft MLW (VIMS, 2012).
+Although no ChesMMAP sample data is available in the immediate vicinity of Barren Island as the water depths around the island are 5 ft deep MLW or shallower, ChesMMAP is representative to borrow area waters.
+During a March 2022 survey, a location closer in vicinity to the borrow area, did obtain 9 different species including blue crab, alewife, Atlantic herring, American shad, striped bass, white perch, Atlantic menhaden, spotted hake, bay anchovy.
 The ability of the trawl to adequately sample species and life history stages would depend on additional factors, such as species vulnerability to sampling.
 To explore the latter topic, ChesMMAP data for the entire MD Chesapeake Bay for numerous species was visually explored.

-All the species of interest to this assessment are displayed within the Chesapeake Bay with generally much higher catch-counts occurring the southern bay in Virginia waters.
-Overall, the basic pattern of ChesMMAP with numerous total catch-counts in Virginia waters but substantially fewer total catch-counts in Maryland waters supports that salinity is a primary driver of these species' distribution (such as Buccheister et al., 2013).
+All the species of interest to this assessment are displayed within the Chesapeake Bay with generally much higher catch-counts occurring in the Virginia waters of the southern bays.
+Overall, the basic pattern of ChesMMAP having numerous total catch-counts in Virginia waters but substantially fewer total catch-counts in Maryland waters supports that salinity is a primary driver of these species' distribution (such as Buccheister et al., 2013).
 Salinity is generally less in shallower waters of the Bay.
 Accordingly, the sampling by ChesMMAP which occurs at greater depths would tend to catch numerous fish species for which the lower salinity shallows of Barren Island would be less suitable.